lukeprosser/clock2/README.md

-# clock
+# Clock
-CSS &amp; JavaScript Clock
+This is a refreshed attempt at the CSS &amp; JavaScript Clock, built as part of 'JavaScript30' with Wes Bos.

 This project displays an analog-style clock that shows the current time.
 It features three hands representing hours, minutes and seconds.